 Educators are challenged to engage students in collaborative experiences within the classroom and into the wider global community, giving this generation of learners an edge to navigate in an increasingly fluid and competitive job market.

 For many years, Britannica has been at the forefront of bridging the transition from traditional knowledge to learning in a digital world.

 In this fascinating podcast series by Eduvate, the Britannica team shares their thoughts on how to navigate the changing nature of information and technology, and future-proofing students against the unpredictability of life after school in the digital age.

 Episode 1: The Future of Learning - Leah Mansoor (Senior VP of Britannica Digital Learning)

 “It’s not about what you learn, but how you learn.”
 Leah Mansoor, Senior Vice President of Digital Learning at Britannica, outlines how students can equip themselves for a future that involves artificial intelligence, robotics, and constant change.

-Episode 2: with Hannah Creelman (Head of Training and Development for Britannica in Sydney, Australia) - Coming Soon
+Episode 2: With Hannah Creelman (Head of Training and Development for Britannica in Sydney, Australia)

 Hannah explores outreach from the perspective of Australasia, including work with the indigenous population.
 She emphasises how fact-checked information empowers young people on the move from education into work and how they can transfer learning tasks from school into future employment.

-Episode 3: with Darcy Carlson (Director of Education Consultants for Britannica in Chicago, USA) - Coming Soon
+Episode 3: With Darcy Carlson (Director of Education Consultants for Britannica in Chicago, USA)

 Darcy discusses Britannica’s pioneering educator outreach program in the U.S., information literacy and reinventing the concept of the encyclopedia.